Top Maui Cities: Guide to Hawaii’s Iconic Island and Towns

 Today, the town has transformed into a destination with shops, art galleries, shopping and beaches.
 During winter, watch professional windsurfers and surfers practice riding large waves.

-Must-see attractions: Ho’okipa Beach Park, HA Baldwin Beach Park, Maui Dharma Center, Paia Peace Stupa, Ho‘okipa, Paia Bay
+Must-see attractions in Paia: Ho’okipa Beach Park, HA Baldwin Beach Park, Maui Dharma Center, Paia Peace Stupa, Ho‘okipa, Paia Bay

 Wailuku – Northwest

 For more sites and shopping, visit Wailuku.
 The city serves as the county seat of Maui County and features picturesque family-owned shops, restaurants, and cafes.
 In addition, Wailuku sits near Iao Valley, one of Maui’s top sites.